Dotz2003/G2/README.md

 **Purpose:**
-Ezra focuses on **database structure** to prevent conflicts and ensure consistency.
+Glyfa focuses on **database structure** to prevent conflicts and ensure consistency.

 ---